PashokSy/PashokSy/README.md

 Let me tell you a little about myself.

-- 🔭 &nbsp;I’m currently working on becoming a Data Engineer & Data Scientist & Data Analyst :cold_sweat:
+- 🔭 &nbsp;I’m currently working on becoming a BackEnd Dev :cold_sweat:
-- 🌱 &nbsp;I’m currently learning Python, Django :snake:
+- 🌱 &nbsp;I’m currently learning JS, NodeJS...  :snake:
 - 💬 &nbsp;You can contact me through the contacts shown below
 - ⚡ &nbsp;Fun fact: I like video games, fantasy books and movies :upside_down_face: